Irembo/irembopay-internship-backend/ReadMe.md

   - `config/`: Contains configuration classes for the application, such as database configuration and security configuration.
   - `controller/`: Holds REST controller classes responsible for handling HTTP requests and returning responses.
   - `dto/`: Contains Data Transfer Objects (DTOs) used for transferring data between layers or to external systems.
-  - `exception/`: Includes custom exception classes for handling application-specific exceptions.
   - `model/`: Contains entity and database model classes representing the application's data structure.
   - `repository/`: Holds database repository classes responsible for data access and persistence.
-  - `security/`: Contains classes related to security, such as authentication and authorization configurations.
   - `service/`: Holds service classes implementing the business logic and interacting with repositories and other services.
   - `util/`: Contains utility classes and helper methods.
 - `src/test/java/com/yourcompany/yourapplication/`: Contains test classes for the application.